amsb/react-evoke/README.md

 #### useStore Hook

 The same functionality that the `UseStore` component provides is also provided through the `useStore` hook for React 16.8+.
-The `useStore` hook takes the same two arguments as the `UseState` component: a state key `name` and an *optional* `item` sub-key.
+The `useStore` hook takes the same two arguments as the `UseStore` component: a state key `name` and an *optional* `item` sub-key.
 Here's what the above example looks like as a hook:

 ```javascript
 function QuoteView({ quoteId }) {